-- periods in lieu of cash to ensure that medium-term interests of Directors and Executive Officers are closely aligned with those of shareholders. - In specific circumstances, unvested bonus may be required to be forfeited.
-Any voluntary resignation, material modification of Nomura's financial statements, material breach of Nomura's internal policies and regulations, amongst others, may render such forfeiture.
-Additionally, in certain jurisdictions, clawback provisions may apply to already paid and/or vested bonus.
+In specific circumstances, unvested bonuses may be subject to forfeitures.
+Any voluntary resignation, material modification of our consolidated financial statements or, material breaches of our internal policies and regulations, among others, may require such forfeiture.
+Additionally, clawback provisions may apply to paid and/or vested bonuses.

-4) Long-term Incentive Plan
+3) Long-term Incentive Plan

-- Long-term incentive plans may be awarded to Directors and Executive Officers, depending on their individual responsibilities, performance etc. - Payments under long-term incentive plans are made when a certain degree of achievements are accomplished.
-Payments are made in equity-linked awards with appropriate vesting periods to ensure that long-term interests of Directors and Executive Officers are closely aligned with those of shareholders." - < "Nomura Group Compensation Policy for Employees">
+- Long-term incentive plans may be awarded to Directors and Executive Officers, depending on factors such as their individual responsibilities, and performance. - Payments under long-term incentive plans are made when a certain level of achievements are accomplished.
+Payments are made in stock-based awards with appropriate vesting periods to align with the long-term interests of our shareholders.

+< "Employees Policy">

-"Based on the "Basic Policy", Nomura Group has established compensation policy for Nomura Group officers and employees, including senior managing directors of NHI and directors of subsidiaries of NHI but excluding directors and executive officers of NHI.
-This policy is referred to as the "Employee Policy" and is as follows.
+Based on our "Basic Policy", we have established our Employee Policy which applies to our officers and employees, including Senior Managing Directors of NHI and directors of subsidiaries of NHI but excluding our Statutory Officers of NHI.

-Matters not provided for in the Employee Policy shall be governed by the provisions of the Basic Policy.
+Matters not provided for in our Employee Policy are governed by the provisions of our Basic Policy.